Ahmaud Arbery was gunned down 2 years ago today. Here's what's next after murder and hate crime convictions for his killers | News Channel 3-12

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Mike Hayes, Jason Hanna, Pamela Kirkland, Eliott C. McLaughlin, Angela Barajas, Melissa Alonso and Gregory Lemos contributed to this report.
+CNN’s Mike Hayes, Pamela Kirkland, Eliott C. McLaughlin, Angela Barajas, Melissa Alonso and Gregory Lemos contributed to this report.

 Comments